scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-01-30-guide-for-software-engineers-wanting-to-learn-machine-learning.md

 Data scientists are strong in mathematics, they are expert in playing with data and designing efficient models.
 These might not be exactly your forte, but you need to slowly develop these capabilities.
 Without that, a model will remain a black box.
 Improving the understanding of workings of ML models (with the help of courses and books listed earlier) and adapting engineer practices to ML is your map.

 At the same time, do remember your strengths as a software engineer.
 You have strong programming skills, you are expert in building highly scalable applications with continues develop-test-deploy pipeline that runs 24x7 with automated monitoring and alerting.
 Data scientists might not necessarily appreciate these aspects and the need for establishing guarantees of continuous functioning and correctness of ML models in production systems.
 Typically they built batch programs for a given dataset, which may require significant (re)work and engineering to take it to production.
 So your skills complement data scientists and are highly valuable.
 You just have to adapt those to the world of machine learning, and infuse engineering discipline and rigor into it.
-Both data science and software engineers need to develop a better understanding of the other and keep moving towards top-right quadrant.
+Both data scientists and software engineers need to develop a better understanding of the other and keep moving towards top-right quadrant.
 That is your compass.

 ## Adventure Begins